 Once in the OWASP project portfolio it took only eight months until Juice Shop was promoted from the initial Incubator maturity level to Lab Projects level.
 By the end of July 2018 the Juice Shop was promoted to the final Flagship maturity stage for OWASP projects.

 In 2017 the logo received a facelift and a spin-off when the Juice Shop introduced its Capture-the-flag extension (which is discussed in its own chapter Hosting a CTF event):

 Why yet another vulnerable web application?

 A considerable number of vulnerable web applications already existed before the Juice Shop was created.
 The OWASP Vulnerable Web Applications Directory (VWAD) maintains a list of these applications.
-When Juice Shop came to life there were only server-side rendered applications in the VWAD.
-But Rich Internet Application (RIA) or Single Page Application (SPA) style applications were already a commodity at that time.
+When the Juice Shop came to life there were only server-side rendered applications in the VWAD, but Rich Internet Application (RIA) or Single Page Application (SPA) style applications were already a commodity at that time.
 Juice Shop was meant to fill that gap.

-Many of the existing vulnerable web applications were very rudimental in their functional scope.
-So the aim of the Juice Shop also was to give the impression of a functionally complete e-commerce application that could actually exist like this in the wild.
+Many of the existing vulnerable web applications were very rudimentary in their functional scope.
+So the aim of the Juice Shop was also to give the impression of a functionally complete e-commerce application that could actually exist like this in the wild.